z88dk/z88dk/doc/ZXSpectrumZSDCCnewlib_07_BiFrost.md

-# ZX Spectrum Development with Z88DK - Sprite Libraries
+# ZX Spectrum Development with Z88DK - BiFrost

 This is the sixth document in the series which describes how to get started writing ZX Spectrum programs using Z88DK.
 As before, it concerns itself only with the newer, more standards compilant zsdcc C compiler.
 Neither the original sccz80 compiler nor the classic library is discussed.

+This document covers the BiFrost library which provides multicolour graphics support for Spectrum programs.
+Although this might be considered a rather niche topic, the discussion also covers other aspects of Z88DK which will be referred to in future installments.
+The reader is encouraged to at least skim read the document even if they have no particular interest in BiFrost.

 ## Assumptions